 Inflation swap agreements.
-An inflation swap agreement is a contract in which one party agrees to pay the cumulative percentage increase in a price index (e.g., the Consumer Price Index ("CPI") with respect to CPI swaps) over the term of the swap (with some lag on the inflation index), and the other pays a compounded fixed rate.
-Inflation swap agreements may be used to protect the Fund's NAV against an unexpected change in the rate of inflation measured by an inflation index since the value of these agreements is expected to increase if unexpected inflation increases.
+An inflation swap agreement is a contract in which one party agrees to pay the cumulative percentage increase in a price index (e.g., the CPI with respect to CPI swaps) over the term of the swap (with some lag on the inflation index), and the other pays a compounded fixed rate.
+Inflation swap agreements may be used to protect a fund's NAV against an unexpected change in the rate of inflation measured by an inflation index since the value of these agreements is expected to increase if unexpected inflation increases.

 Interest rate swap agreements.
 An interest rate swap agreement involves the exchange of cash flows based on interest rate specifications and a specified principal amount, often a fixed payment for a floating payment that is linked to an interest rate.
 An interest rate lock specifies a future interest rate to be paid.
 In an interest rate cap, one party receives payments at the end of each period in which a specified interest rate on a specified principal amount exceeds an agreed-upon rate; conversely, in an interest rate floor, one party may receive payments if a specified interest rate on a specified principal amount falls below an agreed-upon rate.
 Caps and floors have an effect similar to buying or writing options.
-Interest rate collars involve selling a cap and purchasing a floor, or vice versa, to protect the Fund against interest rate movements exceeding given minimum or maximum levels.
+Interest rate collars involve selling a cap and purchasing a floor, or vice versa, to protect a fund against interest rate movements exceeding given minimum or maximum levels.

 Total return swap agreements.
 A total return swap agreement is a contract whereby one party agrees to make a series of payments to another party based on the change in the market value of the assets underlying such contract (which can include a security, commodity, index or baskets thereof) during the specified period.
 In exchange, the other party to the contract agrees to make a series of payments calculated by reference to an interest rate and/or some other agreed-upon amount (including the change in market value of other underlying assets).
-The Fund may use total return swaps to gain exposure to an asset without owning it or taking physical custody of it.
-For example, by investing in total return commodity swaps, the Fund will receive the price appreciation of a commodity, commodity index or portion thereof in exchange for payment of an agreed-upon fee.
+A fund may use total return swaps to gain exposure to an asset without owning it or taking physical custody of it.
+For example, by investing in total return commodity swaps, a fund will receive the price appreciation of a commodity, commodity index or portion thereof in exchange for payment of an agreed-upon fee.

 Variance swap agreements.
 Variance swap agreements involve an agreement by two parties to exchange cash flows based on the measured variance (or square of volatility) of a specified underlying asset.
 One party agrees to exchange a "fixed rate" or strike price payment for the "floating rate" or realized price variance on the underlying asset with respect to the notional amount.
 At inception, the strike price chosen is generally fixed at a level such that the fair value of the swap is zero.
 As a result, no money changes hands at the initiation of the contract.
 At the expiration date, the amount paid by one party to the other is the difference between the realized price variance of the underlying asset and the strike price multiplied by the notional amount.
-A receiver of the realized price variance would make a payment when the realized price variance of the underlying asset is greater than the strike price and would make a payment when that variance is less than the strike price.
-A payer of the realized price variance would receive a payment when that variance of the underlying asset is greater than the strike price and would receive a payment when that variance of the underlying asset is greater than the strike price and would receive a payment when that variance of the underlying asset is greater than the strike price and would receive a payment when that variance of the underlying asset is greater than the strike price and would receive a payment when that variance of the underlying asset is greater than the strike price and would receive a payment when that variance of the underlying asset is greater than the strike price and would receive a payment when that variance of the underlying asset is greater than the strike price and would receive a payment when that variance of the underlying asset.
+A receiver of the realized price variance would receive a payment when the realized price variance of the underlying asset is greater than the strike price and would make a payment when the realized price variance of the underlying asset is greater than the strike price and would receive a payment when that variance is less than the strike price.
+This type of agreement is essentially a forward contract on the future realized price variance of the underlying asset.